Configuration and Engineering

 measure currents, pressure, temperature and salinity.

-Communications protocol used in ACO
+The Communications protocol used in ACO is described in this paper.

-Schematics of the ACO
+The detailed Schematics of the ACO are provided here.

 Operational Status: